 John Gottman, Emeritus Professor of Psychology at the University of Washington and namesake of the Gottman Institute, has conducted research on hundreds of romantic couples (most of the following discussion applies to friendships and all kinds of relationships).
 His books and workshops are highly recommended.
 I use many of these principles in my therapy work with couples.

 Contempt is a serious form of criticism.
-Characterized by eye-rolling or reactions of disgust to what someone is saying or doing, contempt if a form of abuse and does not help relationships.
+Characterized by eye-rolling or reactions of disgust to what someone is saying or doing, contempt is a form of abuse and is harmful for relationships.

 Criticism, a more toned-down version, shares with contempt the judgement of someone’s character as bad or lacking in some way.
 The word “character” is key.
 Criticism is about someone’s character or their personal traits. *Complaining*, so often maligned in our culture (e.g., “stop your whining”), is actually a halo to both contempt and criticism.
-It is a healthier behavior if we define complaining as focusing on someone’s behavior rather than their character.
-For example, if I tell someone that I don’t like that they leave their dirty socks on the floor, that is a complaint about specific behavior I don’t like and leads to an obvious request (e.g., “Would you please pick them up.”).
-Contrast that complaint with the statement, “You are such a slob!”, a criticism or an expression of contempt if strong enough, that is not likely to be received well and does not actually suggest specific behavior the speaker would like changed.
+Complaining is focusing on someone’s behavior rather than their character.
+As such, it is a healthy alternative to criticism or contempt.
+For example, if I tell someone that I don’t like their dirty socks on the floor, that is a complaint about specific behavior and leads to an obvious request (e.g., “Would you please pick them up.”).
+Contrast that complaint with the statement, “You’re such a slob!”, a criticism (or an expression of contempt if strong enough), that is not likely to be received well and does not actually suggest specific behavior the speaker would like changed.